joelclermont/kendo-docs/getting-started/javascript-dependencies.md

 # JavaScript files used by Kendo UI

-Every widget from **Kendo UI** needs its JavaScript files to be included in order to work properly This help topic lists the JavaScript files required by each widget.
+Every widget from **Kendo UI** needs its JavaScript files to be included in order to work properly.
+This help topic lists the JavaScript files required by each widget.

 ## Combined Scripts

 The following combined scripts are made available in order to simplify development and deployment.

 *   **kendo.all.min.js** contains a minified version of all scripts (Web, DataViz and Mobile).

-**That file is available only in the Kendo Complete package**.
+> kendo.all.min.js is only available in the Kendo UI Complete package.

 *   **kendo.web.min.js** contains a minified version of all scripts from Kendo UI Web.
 *   **kendo.dataviz.min.js** contains a minified version of all scripts from Kendo UI DataViz.
 *   **kendo.mobile.min.js** contains a minified version of all scripts from Kendo UI Mobile.